-The Managing Director (and/or the Company Secretary, where appropriate) has general responsibility to speak to the media, investors and analysts on the Company's behalf.
+The Executive Chairman/Managing Director (and/or the Company Secretary, where appropriate) has general responsibility to speak to the media, institutional investors and analysts on behalf of the Board/Company.
 Other Directors or Senior Executives may be given a brief to do so on particular occasions (where appropriate).

-The Company actively promotes communication with shareholders through a variety of measures, including the use of the Company's website and email.
+The Company actively promotes communication with shareholders through a variety of measures, including the use of the Company's website, newsletters, emails and social media accounts (where applicable).

+6.3.
 Shareholders' Meeting Participation